Lost your job due to the coronavirus? Here’s where to get help

 - This is a payment that will come through your workplace, not from Centrelink.
 It's money given to businesses from the government to incentivise them to keep their employees.

-- This is available for retrenched employees if their employer puts them back on the books.
+- JobKeeper is available for retrenched employees if their employer puts them back on the books.

-- If you're not eligible, there are two payments you might be eligible for: the JobSeeker payment and the Coronavirus Supplement.
+- If you're not eligible for JobKeeper, there are two payments you might be eligible for: the JobSeeker payment and the Coronavirus Supplement.

 - The JobSeeker payment - formerly known as Newstart - is for those who are unemployed or do not have enough work.

 - Waiting periods and assets tests has been waived (which means you can still have savings).
-You'll also only have to apply for 4 jobs per month.
+You'll also only have to apply for four jobs per month.

 - The Coronavirus Supplement is a temporary, additional top-up payment of $550 a fortnight for people receiving eligible support payments.
 This includes JobSeeker, Youth Allowance, Austudy, Abstudy, Sickness Allowance, Parenting Payment and Farm Household Allowance.
 It will be applied automatically if you're eligible.
 See the Services Australia news update from 25 March 2020 for further details.

-- The Coronavirus Supplement will begin on April 27 and will be available for at least 6 months.
+- The Coronavirus Supplement begun on April 27 and will be available for at least 6 months.

 - That means that if you've lost your job as a result of coronavirus, you might be eligible for payments of $1100 a fortnight through both of these payments.